Maybe The Rain Was Real

 Mentl is a fake ad for a movie that a parody of Yentl where Barbara Streisand plays her crazy self.

 The Smothers Brothers then take to the stage with the Mike Preddy Trio for a musical performance of Fantasy For Auto Horn And Electric Pulse In D Minor.

 Once again, Brad Hall gives us the news.
-This week, Gary Kroeger drops in to talk about the Cabbage Patch Doll trend that apparently exploded that week and introduces us to the giant Cabbage Patch Doll who is now twenty-one and gets pissed when he finds out he's a toy without a real dad, Sweetchuck dropped in as his scientist character with his list of funny new strains of flu, and Piscopo give us the sports where he interviews Larry Holmes where he almost gets into a fight with "Mohamad Ali's son" who couldn't be older than five.
+This week, Gary Kroeger drops in to talk about the Cabbage Patch Doll trend that apparently exploded that week.
+He introduces us to a giant Cabbage Patch Doll who is now twenty-one and gets pissed when he finds out he's a toy without a real dad.
+Sweetchuck dropped in as his scientist character with his list of funny new strains of flu, and Piscopo gave us sports news where he interviews Larry Holmes where he almost gets into a fight with "Mohamad Ali's son" who couldn't be older than five.

 We then got introduced to a horrible garage band that is more interested in being a band than actually making music who get an audition with a major record label because the talent scout is also the friend of one of the band member's dad.
 They are so focused on gimmicks that it takes the scout a second to realize that they are not good and tells them all to give up.
 After the scout leaves the delusional group still manages to find a silver lining in what was said.

-Mary Gross was then on a date with Tommy Smothers when she notices Dicky across the room and asks Tommy to go get an autograph which is funny because they are both playing themselves and Mary doesn't seem to care at all that she's actually with the second half of her favorite comedy duo and the sketch ends with another rain delay.
+Mary Gross was then on a date with Tommy Smothers when she notices Dicky across the room.
+She asks Tommy to go get an autograph which is funny because both brothers are playing themselves and Mary doesn't seem to care at all that she's actually with the second half of her favorite comedy duo.
+The sketch then randomly ended with another rain delay.